IsmailAkram2000/bld-Project2/README.md

-* First step:- download the node_modules using the command "npm init"
+* First step:- download the node_modules using the command "npm i"

 * Second Step:- install axios, react-router-dom and react-bootstrap libraries using the commands "npm i axios"